ocsf/ocsf-server/lib/schema_web/templates/page/guidelines_md.html.md

 ## Guidelines and Conventions
-The Splunk Event Schema (SES) guidelines and conventions.
+The Open Cybersecurity Schema Framework (OCSF) guidelines and conventions.

 ### Attribute Levels
 The event schema defines *Core*, *Optional*, and *Reserved* attributes.